 If you need spices that you don’t use very often head to supermarkets that allow you to buy it in tiny amounts.
 Whole Foods has a spice section where you can measure out exactly the amount you need and not a drop more.

 If you don’t live near one, search for Asian or Indian markets.
 They often offer spices at a fraction of the price at a typical grocery store.

 How Much Do You Spend on Food Each Month?

 So, now I turn to you dear readers.
-How much do you think I should spend on groceries for a family of four?
-How much do you spend each month?
+How much do you think I should spend on food per month?
+How much do you spend on groceries?
 Are you okay with that amount?